chris06weng/Weng_GameDesign/README.md

     2. If you leave the boundaries through a non-security gate, you will be teleported back to spawn (the parking lot) automatically
     3. General game spawn is the parking lot, but during each class your spawn is in your classroom
     4. Every classroom is a replica of the real class at Harvard Westlake
+    5. Teachers are NPCs that walk around campus and catch players who are breaking school rules
 4. Each player has a customizable avatar that is normal human size (relative to the game map) and can choose a PG-13 username when they create their account
     1. Players can freely go around campus and interact with the map
     2. Certain items can be picked up / carried around
     3. Players have a backpack with limited size for items
-    4. Players can carry two items at once
+    4. Players can carry two items in their hands at once
     5. Players have infinite energy but have to alternate between crouching, running and sprinting, as player can only sprint for short durations, run by default, and crouch when pressing shift
     6. Players are countrolled by wasd, and the perspective is controlled by mouse/trackpad
     7. Players have a health bar with 100 health